 Here are some simple ‘excel’ tools that I use for efficiently tracking real estate investments:

 All rental income in Hawaii is subject to paying General Excise Tax (GET).
-In addition, any rental income from rental-terms shorter than 180 days is subject to paying Transient Accommodation Tax (TAT).
+In addition, any rental income from rental-terms shorter than 180 days is subject to paying Transient Accommodation Tax (TAT) and, effective 12.14.2021, the 3% Oahu Transient Accommodation Tax (OTAT).
 Fines for late filing are exorbitant.
 The tax office could also put a lien against your property.

 Don’t take chances.
 Stay organized, track the income and file on time every time.

-Follow our video tutorial instructions on the easiest way how, when, and where to file: GET & TAT – The Easiest Way To File & Pay
+Follow our video tutorial instructions on the easiest way how, when, and where to file: GET, TAT & OTAT – The Easiest Way To File & Pay

 To clarify, here are several sample short-term rental income statements from different management companies.
 My notes are in red: